ibm-cloud-docs/logs-router/platform-logs-enable.md

 2. Install all prerequisite tools as described in the [getting started](/docs/logs-router?topic=logs-router-getting-started&interface=ui#getting-started-before-you-begin-2).

-3. Set up permissions to manage targets in the account.
-For more information, see [Setting up IAM permissions for managing tenants](/docs/logs-router?topic=logs-router-tenant-iam-permissions).
+3. Set up permissions to manage platform logs in the account.
+For more information, see [Granting IAM permissions](/docs/logs-router?topic=logs-router-iam-permissions).

 4. To create a target by using the API, check that you can connect to {{site.data.keyword.logs_routing_full_notm}} by using the management API.
 For more information, see [Enabling connectivity to manage tenants in {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-tenant-enable-connectivity).